Intern426/FBUProject/README.md

 **Optional Nice-to-have Stories**
 *  User can get more information on their medication (side effects, recommended dosage/instruction, price)
+*  Under the Reminders Tab, keep track of quantity (like if a prescription starts with a 100 tablets, each time user takes medication, decrease by 1 and when you get around 10% or something, alert user that it's time to refill)
 * Add an "Emergency Feature" that would help you find the nearest hospital and provide phone number information --> information about hospital gathered using Community Health API
 * User can write a note about issues/questions they may have for the doctor
 * Option for Dark Mode and "Kids Mode" that features a lighter palatte and maybe small animal stickers/characters to make it more appealing/relaxing for kids